fatima2003/OpenBao-Project-Journals/Readme.md

 # OpenBao Mentee Progress Reports

-This repository serves as a log of my journey contributing to OpenBao as a mentee.
+This repository serves as a log of my journey contributing to OpenBao as a mentee under Alexander Scheel [@cipherboy](https://github.com/cipherboy).

 ## Progress Report Format